wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/6-manage-device-experience-after-deployment.md

 The **Configure Automatic Updates** Group Policy controls multiple stages of the update process, such as scheduling the update installation or requiring the user to download or install the update.
 If misconfigured, this policy can slow the update process.
 That’s why we recommend leaving this policy as **Not Configured**.
 The Group Policy path for this policy is **Computer Configuration > Administrative Templates > Windows Components > Windows Update > Configure Automatic Updates**.

-#### Require end user action to install updates
+#### Require end-user action to install updates

-Configuring **Require end user action to install updates** will prevent the update from installing until the user acts by selecting a notification or going to the Windows Update Settings page.
+Configuring **Require end-user action to install updates** will prevent the update from installing until the user acts by selecting a notification or going to the Windows Update Settings page.

 > [!WARNING]
 > If the user takes no action, the update will not install until the deadline you have configured is reached.
 This policy will likely provide a poor user experience and slow update adoption.
 Think carefully before configuring.